isa-ulisboa/greends-pml/README.md

 <details markdown="block">
 <summary> Convolutional Neural networks (April 12, 2024): parameters for convolutional layers ; an implementation with PyTorch</summary>

-In this session, we extend the model used in the previous session for the `MNIST` data set.
-Since the examples are images, it makes sense to explore the spatial context with each image.
-This can be done with convolution operations.
-Therefore, we add convolution and maxpool layers to the previous model and create a convolutional neural network using PyTorch.
+In this session, we improve on the model used in the previous session for the `MNIST` data set.
+Since the examples are images, it makes sense to explore the spatial context within each image.
+This can be done with convolutions over the images.
+Therefore, we add 2D-convolution and maxpool layers to the previous model and create a convolutional neural network using PyTorch.

 - Improving the PyTorch code for NNs (making it more modular)
 - Convolutional Neural networks